 - Assess soil impacts on the bridge and embankment design

 - Review possible remedial alternatives

 - Provide preliminary cost information

-Preliminary cost estimates indicated an 8-span bridge with an increased interchange footprint would have the lowest cost.
-However, a 4-span bridge, utilizing EPS fill with an interchange footprint within the existing ROW was selected; the cost of expanded polystyrene (EPS) fill was balanced with the bridge length to maximize economy and maintain required interchange sight distances.
+Preliminary cost estimates indicated an eight-span bridge with an increased interchange footprint would have the lowest cost.
+However, a four-span bridge, utilizing EPS fill with an interchange footprint within the existing ROW was selected; the cost of expanded polystyrene (EPS) fill was balanced with the bridge length to maximize economy and maintain required interchange sight distances.

 Project design and construction considerations included:

 - Minimizing the superstructure weight